yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 1. Create a new Azure Active Directory B2C tenant in the same region as your other items.
 Use the domain 'contosoeventsb2cSUFFIX'.
 Set it up as a B2C directory.

-2. Configure the tenant for Username sign in.
+2. Configure the tenant for Username sign in

-3. Create three profiles: sign in, sign up, and profile edit.
+3. Create three profiles: sign in, sign up, and profile edit

 #### Exit criteria: